Implied Contract Terms

 Both tests are an attempt to determine the objective intention of the parties.
 The courts will not imply a term merely because it is fair, equitable or reasonable to do so.
 Factors relevant to whether either test is satisfied include:

-If a reasonable person in the parties’ position would be unaware of the subject matter of the proposed term, or would not have anticipated it, it is unlikely that either test will be satisfied: Spring v National Amalgamated Stevedores and Dockers Society 1 WLR 585.
+If a reasonable person in the parties’ position would be unaware of the subject matter of the proposed term, or would not have anticipated it, it is unlikely that either test will be satisfied: Spring v National Amalgamated Stevedores and Dockers Society (no 2) 1 WLR 585.